As old folk would say:

 “Travel forms a young man.”

 At 7 a.m., on Friday September 7, 2018, the bus started departing.
 In the bus, every student’s faces looked very happy.
 They were so blissful to participate in such a meaningful field trip.
-This was the first field trip of Pre grade, Primary: “Ve Que” Ecotourism – Thanh An Hamlet, Cu Chi District, Ho Chi Minh City.
+This was the first field trip of Pre and Primary years: “Ve Que” Ecotourism – Thanh An Hamlet, Cu Chi District, Ho Chi Minh City.

 The children participated in the process of making Chung cake (glutinous rice cake) with raw materials such as Dong leaves, glutinous rice, green beans and meat at the “Ve Que” Ecotourism.
 Every student was cheerful as this was their first time making some tiny cakes by themselves.
 After that, the children continued to join in Bat Trang pottery production, visited to traditional craft villages and learned how to create products.
 These activities helped children appreciate the hand-crafted products and preserve the unique culture of Vietnam.